Ted Page (baseball)

-Theodore Roosevelt Page (April 22, 1903 - December 1, 1984), nicknamed "Terrible Ted", was an American baseball player.
+Theodore Roosevelt Page (April 22, 1903 - December 1, 1984), nicknamed "Terrible Ted", was an American professional baseball player.
 From 1923 to 1937, Page played for numerous Negro league teams, including the Homestead Grays and Pittsburgh Crawfords.
 On a 1986 Larry Fritsch baseball card (“Negro League Baseball Stars, #4), “…Page is regarded as one of the best outfielders ever to play the game.”
 He is a member of the Pennsylvania Sports Hall of Fame.

 Biography

 Early life

 Page was born in Glasgow, Kentucky in 1903.
 In his early years, Page said that he had no awareness of racial differences.
 His family moved to Youngstown, Ohio when he was nine, and they lived in a neighborhood largely composed of families of European descent.
 He said that many of his childhood friends were Polish and Italian.
 Representatives from the Ohio State University football team pursued Page and his friend Joe Donchess, but Page did not finish high school and Donchess ended up as an All-American end at University of Pittsburgh.